GLOBAL MARKETS-Growth worries slam stocks, oil, emerging markets

 By Yasmeen Abutaleb

-NEW YORK, Oct 10 (Reuters) - Stocks on major markets fell on Friday, with an index of global equities hitting a seven-month low, and oil slumped to a four-year low as worries about weak worldwide economic growth continued to take a toll on investor confidence.
+NEW YORK, Oct 10 (Reuters) - An index of global equities fell to a seven-month low and oil slumped to a four-year low on Friday as worries about weak worldwide economic growth continued to take a toll on investor confidence.

-Most major markets declined about 1 percent on Friday, though the U.S. benchmark S&P 500 index fell just 0.2 percent, while the tech-heavy Nasdaq experienced the biggest losses on Wall Street.
+Most major markets declined about 1 percent on Friday, though the U.S. benchmark S&P 500 index was slightly higher in early afternoon trading, while the tech-heavy Nasdaq saw the biggest losses on Wall Street.

 Investors have scrambled to reduce big bets in stocks and other risky assets after reaping big gains from a rally in major world equity markets that has only seen brief interruptions in the past three years.